ansegura7/NLP/README.md

 ## Contributing and Feedback
 Any kind of feedback/suggestions would be greatly appreciated (algorithm design, documentation, improvement ideas, spelling mistakes, etc...).
 If you want to make a contribution to the course you can do it through a PR.

+## Documentation
+Please read the [contributing](https://github.com/ansegura7/NLP/blob/main/docs/CONTRIBUTING.md) and [code of conduct](https://github.com/ansegura7/NLP/blob/main/docs/CODE_OF_CONDUCT.md) documentation.

 ## Author
 - Created by Andrés Segura Tinoco
 - Created on June 04, 2019

 ## License
-This project is licensed under the terms of the <a href="https://github.com/ansegura7/NLP/blob/master/LICENSE">MIT license</a>.
+This project is licensed under the terms of the <a href="https://github.com/ansegura7/NLP/blob/main/LICENSE">MIT license</a>.

 ## Acknowledgments
 I would like to thank <a href="http://www.gutenberg.org" target="_blank" >Project Gutenberg</a> for sharing the books in English and <a href="https://norvig.com/" target="_blank" >Peter Norvig</a> for the spell checker algorithm.